-My first large-scale composition, Requiem, grew out of fragments of music that I'd written over many years - ideas that I'd never found a chance or reason to develop beyond a few bars in length.
-Following an acclaimed first performance in Dorset, I crowdfunded a recording of the piece with the wonderful RSVP Voices, with cello soloist Guy Johnston and organist Stephen Farr."
+My first large-scale composition, Requiem, grew out of fragments of music that I'd written over many years - ideas that I'd never found a chance to develop beyond a few bars.
+Following an acclaimed first performance in Dorset, I crowdfunded a recording with the wonderful RSVP Voices, cellist Guy Johnston and organist Stephen Farr."